emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter3/lesson1.md

 Okay, so we just wrote some code.
 That was fast.
 But how does all of this relate back to what I was saying in Chapter 1, Lesson 1?

 Remember I said Smart Contracts are both programs and rulebooks.
 They allow us to do certain things, nothing more and nothing less.
 In this example, our Smart Contract let us initialize `greeting` and read `greeting`.
-Notice that it does NOT let us change `greeting` to be something else.
+Notice that it does NOT let us change `greeting` to something else.
 If we had wanted to add that functionality, we would've had to do it ahead of time, before we deployed it.
 This is why it's so crucial that as a developer of a Smart Contract, you implement all the functionality you want a user to have before you deploy the contract.
 Because after you deploy, there's nothing you can do.
 (Of course, on the Flow playground, we can deploy the contract again.
 But in the real world you cannot do this.)

 ## Conclusion